 We know we're flush with Chadron photos, so we hope that if you have some old school photos tucked away in a basement trunk or between the pages of an ancient scrapbook – no matter the year or the school – you'll consider sharing them with us.
 Contact us by clicking on the e-mail link in the column to the left.
 Thanks!

 Tuesday, August 28, 2018

 Thursday, August 16, 2018

-Note: With apologies and thanks to Chadron State College, we re-print the following story from CSC about Clyde "Andy" Anderson, a standout pitcher for the Chadron Elks in the 1950's.
-We've inserted a couple of additional photos.
+Note: With thanks to Chadron State College, we re-print the following story from CSC about Clyde "Andy" Anderson, a standout pitcher for the Chadron Elks in the 1950's.
+We've also inserted a couple of additional photos.
 (Thanks to Con Marshall, Mike Smith and Bud Larsen!)

 Andy Anderson remembers when he didn’t think college was for him.
 He was happy as long as he had a decent job and the time to hunt, fish and play baseball.

 Andy grew up in Minatare and baseball was his sport.
 He was a tall, left-handed pitcher who played ball with Verne Lewellen and Bill Stephenson; both top-notch all-around athletes who enrolled at Chadron State and played football after they had served in the Army during World War II.

 When the Elks needed a pitcher, “Lew and Steve” remembered their former teammate and encouraged him to join them in Chadron.
 The deal included a job at the Chadron Milling Co. which was managed by Paul Babue, who was a strong booster of CSC athletics.